 A sudden influx of hundreds of thousands of people or the establishment of longterm camps can have a serious impact on the environment and ecology, as well as on the welfare of nearby communities.
 The impact of refugees on renewable natural resources is of particular concern as this can have lasting effects on human welfare.
 Forest destruction and degradation is one of the most serious environmental problems.

-When hundreds of thousands of Rwandan refugees flooded into the former Zaire 1994, an environmental and ecological disaster of grand proportions appeared imminent.
+When hundreds of thousands of Rwandan refugees flooded into the former Zaire

+1994, an environmental and ecological disaster of grand proportions appeared imminent.
 Refugees were removing some 800 tonnes of timber and grass each day from the Virunga

-42 UN Security Council, Report of Panel of Experts on the Illegal Exploitation of Natural Resources and Unner Forms of Wealth of the DICO, Pp. 37 32.
+42 UN Security Council, Report of Panel of Experis on the Illegal Exploitation of Natural Resources and 40 Ibid., p.

-43 Ibid., p.
 29.13.
-See also section 4.4.1.2, on Environmental and Ecological Impact.
+See also section 4.4.1.2. on Environmental and Ecological Impact.

-- Direct commercial activities: (i) - Profit form shares it holds in some enterprises: (II) - Direct payments from RCD-Goma: (iii) - Taxes collected by the "Congo desk" and other payments made by individuals for (iv) the protection RPA provides for their business: and - Direct uptake by the soldiers from the land.
-42 Some RPA commanders enrolled (v) teams of local Congolese to dig coltan; these Congolese worked under the heavy guards of Rwandan soldiers.43
+- Direct commercial activities: (i) - Profit form shares it holds in some enterprises: (Π) - Direct payments from RCD-Goma: (iii) - Taxes collected by the "Congo desk" and other payments made by individuals for (iv) the protection RPA provides for their business: and - Direct uptake by the soldiers from the land.42 Some RPA commanders enrolled (v) teams of local Congolese to dig coltan: these Congolese worked under the heavy guards of Rwandan soldiers.43 financing war.44

 The official defence budget of Rwanda cannot alone cover the cost of its war and presence in the DRC.
-As President Paul Kagame stated the conflict in the DRC is a selffinancing war.44
+As President Paul Kagame stated the conflict in the DRC is a self-